Pat Robertson Steps Down as Daily Host of The 700 Club After 60 Years of History-Making TV Ministry

 And he broke news when he spoke with the daughter of a Soviet spy who exposed her father, John Walker, during a 700 Club interview, as an intelligence official who leaked U.S. secrets to the communist regime from 1967-85.

-Beyond the geopolitical realm, Robertson enjoyed interviewing numerous Christian leaders including Corrie Ten Boom, Chuck Colson, Ben Carson, Franklin Graham, Anne Graham Lotz, Tony Evans, Max Lucado, Kirk Cameron, Lee Strobel, and Senate Chaplain Barry Black to name just a few.
+Beyond the geopolitical realm, Robertson enjoyed interviewing numerous Christian leaders including Corrie Ten Boom, Reinhard Bonnke, Chuck Colson, Richard Wurmbrand, Jonathan Cahn, Franklin Graham, Anne Graham Lotz, Tony Evans, Max Lucado, Ben Carson, Kirk Cameron, Lee Strobel, and Senate Chaplain Barry Black to name just a few.

 BELOW: Watch Pat Robertson's 1974 Interview with Holocaust Survivor Corrie Ten Boom